 - Best Practices for Canonical URL Optimization

-- Common Canonical Mistakes to Avoid
+- Common Canonical Tags Mistakes to Avoid

 - Frequently Asked Questions (FAQ)